Applications and advisor approval forms are due Wed, Feb 14 at 11:59 PM CST.

 Awardees may receive up to $4000.
 Award recipients must submit a photograph, brief bio, and a brief report on their work within one year of receiving funding.
 This information will be displayed on our website.

-Applications will be evaluated by an interdisciplinary faculty committee and all award decisions will be returned by April 5th.
+Applications will be evaluated by an interdisciplinary faculty committee and award decisions will be returned by April 1.

 About the Advisor Approval Form

-This brief online form replaces the need for a formal letter of recommendation and should take no more than 5 minutes to complete.
-The Advisor Approval form is designed to achieve three goals:
+This form replaces the need for a formal letter of recommendation and should take no more than 5 minutes to complete and is designed to achieve three goals:

-- To ensure that student proposals are evaluated on their own merit instead of on the merits of the accompanying recommendation letters; and
+- To ensure that student proposals are evaluated on their own merit instead of on the merits of recommendation letters.

 About Tejumola Olaniyan